Singapore Sports Hub is now known as The Kallang

 SINGAPORE – The Singapore Sports Hub, home to venues such as the National Stadium and OCBC Arena, will now be known as The Kallang, it was announced on Nov 28.

-This comes as part of The Kallang Group’s ambition to “become the excitement epicentre of Singapore – a place where global acts, local heroes, and everyday Singaporeans unite to share unforgettable experiences that strengthen our national fabric,” said Keith Magnus, chairman of The Kallang Group.
+The change comes as part of the group’s ambition to “become the excitement epicentre of Singapore – a place where global acts, local heroes and everyday Singaporeans unite to share unforgettable experiences that strengthen our national fabric,” said Keith Magnus, chairman of The Kallang Group.

-The venue will also see a new national training centre for local athletes as well as the new 18,000-seat indoor arena.
+The precinct will also have a new national training centre for local athletes – the Home of Team Singapore – as well as a new 18,000-seat indoor arena, which has a higher capacity than the 12,000-seat Indoor Stadium.

 The Kallang Group chairman Keith Magnus (right) and chief executive Quek Swee Kuan at an event announcing the renaming of the Singapore Sports Hub to The Kallang.